Protection from Abuse: How the Law Works in Maine

 What if I don’t want the Defendant to find out where I am staying?

 Where the Complaint form asks for your name and address, write your name only.
 Then ask the clerk for an Affidavit for Confidential Address form, or get the form online (interactive).
 State in the affidavit why you think this information must be kept private, for the safety of you or your children.
 Give your affidavit to the clerk along with your other papers.
-The clerk will then "seal" this information, so that the other party can't get it.
-If the other party can objects to this in writing, the court could hold a hearing to decide whether the clerk must still keep the information secret.
+The clerk will then "seal" this information, so that others can't see it.
+If the Defendant objects to this in writing, the court could hold a hearing to decide whether the clerk must still keep the information secret.

 Let the clerk know if your address changes before your case is done.

 If you don't think that this will provide the protection you need, talk to your nearest Domestic Violence Project about the "Address Confidentiality Program."
-Passed by the Maine legislature in 2002, this program gives you a legal address separate from your actual address.
+Passed by the Maine legislature in 2002, and strengthened in 2014, this program gives you a legal address separate from your actual address.
 The Maine Secretary of State assigns the alternative address, gets your mail at that address, then forwards it to you.
+When notified that you have such an alternative address, all state and local agencies, including the courts, are required to use that address.
+Only the Secretary of State can make exceptions to this rule and only under very narrow legal exceptions.
+Some domestic violence projects can also provide temporary alternative addresses.

 How soon will the Court give an Order?